+Contemporary Religious Studies

 206 Religion and Society

 See Sociology 206.

 218 Christian Approaches to Ethical Problems

-A review of various Christian ethical systems from a historical perspective with special interest in methodology and the application of ethical theories to social and personal issues such as war, sexuality, world hunger, and bio-medical issues.
-Offered in 1982-83 and alternate years.
+A review of various Christian ethical systems from a historical perspective with special interest in methodology and the application of ethical theories to social and personal issues such as war. sexuality, world hunger, and bio-medical issues.
+Offered in 1984-85 and alternate years.

+230 God, Human Suffering, and the Holocaust

+Why do innocent people suffer in a world governed by a good God?
+How can we talk of God after Auschwitz?
+These, and other questions related to the so-called "problem" of evil, will be examined.
+The course will focus on several forms of human suffering with particular attention to the Nazi Holocaust.
+Offered in 1983-84 and alternate years.

+234 (Studies in Contemporary Religious Thought)

+A study of a person, movement, or problem in modern religious interpretation.
+The subject for 1983 is Dietrich Bonhoeffer and Martin Luther King, Jr.: Religion and Resistance.
+Offered in 1983-84 and alternate years.

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

-229 Religion and Human Sexuality
+304 Religion and Human Sexuality

 The nature and meaning of human sexuality found in a comparative analysis of world's religions, especially Judaism and Christianity; an examination of the relation between the sacred and the sexual as well as the consideration of ethical implications, e.g., sexuality and social justice, sexual orientation, and sexual expression (marital and non-marital).
-Offered in 1982-83 and alternate years.
+Prerequisite, one 100 level Religious Studies course.
+Offered in 1984-85 and alternate years.

-310 Religion and Alienation in Twentieth-Century Culture
+Religion and Alienation in Twentieth Century Culture 310

 A study of some of the intellectual expressions of alienation within and from religion from various perspectives: political, social, existential, and moral.
-Offered in 1981-82 and alternate years.

-317 (Studies in Contemporary Religious Thought)

-A study of a person, movement, or problem in modern religious interpretation.
-Subject for 1981 is Contemporary Religious Cults.
-Offered in 1981-82 and alternate years.
+Offered in 1983-84 and alternate years.

 320 Critical Issues in Religious Thought

 An attempt to engage religious thought in an intellectual exchange with other world-views represented by psychoanalysis (Freud), biological science (Darwin), and social theory (Marx).
-Offered in 1981-82 and alternate years.
+Prerequisite, one 100 level Religious Studies course.
+Offered in 1984-85 and alternate years.

 351; 352; 451; 452 Special Studies in Religious Studies

 Historical studies-Reformation, nineteenth century, etc.; classical figures-Augustine, Aquinas, Tillich, etc.; phenomenological subjects-myth, ritual, the sacred, etc.; Scriptural studies-Koran, Bible, Gita, etc. Directed study planned and conducted with reference to the needs of students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors are admitted with the consent of the department.

 402 Senior Seminar

 See Philosophy 402.

-PHYSICAL EDUCATION (72)

-Professors Clower and Case; Associate Professors Fritz and Ober; Assistant Professors Carpenter, Fern Hitchcock, and Weyers

-Areas of particular teaching interest: Professor Clower: sport sociology and history; Professor Case: exercise physiology; Professor Fritz: teacher education; Professor Ober: kinesiology; Professor Carpenter: sport psychology; Professor Hitchcock: athletic training; Professor Weyers: racquet sports.

-Beyond the basic physical education major, the department provides a variety of options for the physical education major, including teaching certification in secondary school physical education or in elementary-secondary school physical education, an aquatics emphasis, an athletic training emphasis, a coaching emphasis, and a graduate professional school emphasis such as physical education, physical therapy, recreation, and athletic training.
+PHYSICAL EDUCATION (72) Professors Clower and Case; Associate Professors Fritz and Ober; Assistant Professors Carpenter, Fern Hitchcock, and Wevers Areas of particular teaching interest: Professor Clower: sport sociology and history; Professor Case: exercise physiology; Professor Fritz: teacher education; Professor Ober: kinesiology; Professor Carpenter: sport psychology; Professor Hitchcock: athletic training; Professor Weyers: racquet sports.
+Beyond the basic physical education major, the department provides a variety of options for the physical education major, including teaching certification in secondary school physical education or in elementary secondary school physical education, an aquatics emphasis, an athletic training emphasis, a coaching emphasis, and a graduate professional school emphasis such as physical education, physical therapy, recreation, and athletic training.
+Basic Major: